danielasmus/vipe/README.md

 Python package to reduce ESO VLT/VISIR and ISAAC imaging (and spectroscopic) data.

-Written in Python 3 (might not run in Python 2)
+Written for Python 3 (will not run in Python 2)

-Requires: numpy, matplotlib, scipy, astropy.
+Requires: numpy, matplotlib, scipy, astropy, photutils.

 Created by Daniel Asmus